oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 the optimization tree is lost.
 The feature is enabled using the option `--optimization-context-tree`, and is compatible with each command, e.g., `mx profdiff --optimization-context-tree=true report scrabble_log`.

-As an instance, consider the inlining and optimization tree below:
+As an instance, consider the inlining and optimization trees below:

 ```
 A compilation unit of the method a()